The statue (left) is from the Royal Collection in the Łazienki Palace in Warsaw).

 Æ 19, 3.53 g.
 Obv.
 IVL MAMEAM (sic) [A]V[G].
 Draped bust of Julia Mamaea r.
 Rev. VEN COL CRE.
 Venus in standard pose, to l. an uncertain figure that is probably a seated Eros (on a dolphin?)
 (Photos courtesy of Münzen & Medaillen GmbH).

-Sagalassus in Pisidia, a coin of Severus Alexander.
+Sagalassus in Pisidia, a coin of Severus Alexander (not illustrated).

-Selge in Pisidia, coins of Aemilian and Commodus.
+Selge in Pisidia, coins of Aemilian and Commodus (no illustrations).

-Trapezopolis in Caria, coins with obverse type of Boulé and a variant reverse motif—Aphrodite has one hand to her hair, but with the other is embracing Eros.
+Trapezopolis in Caria, coins (not illustrated) with obverse type of Boulé and a variant reverse motif—Aphrodite has one hand to her hair, but with the other is embracing Eros.

 Perperene in Mysia, a coin of Commodus (details of the reverse type not confirmed).